-- 134.-(1) It is an offence for a person to represent falsely that he is authorised by any person to give consent for the purposes of this Part in relation to a performance, unless he believes on reasonable grounds that he is so authorised. - (2) A person guilty of an offence under this section is liable on summary conviction to a fine of five thousand dollars or to imprisonment for six months or both.
+134.(1) It is an offence for a person to represent falsely that he is authorised by any person to give consent for the purposes of this Part in relation to a performance unless he believes on reasonable grounds that he is so authorised.

+(2) A person guilty of an offence under this section is liable on summary conviction to a fine of \$10 000 or to imprisonment for one year or to both.
+[2004-17]

-PART IX GENERAL
+PART IX

+GENERAL